 Supplies used for these calendars include:

 - Linework and numbering: Sakura Pigma Microns

 - Lettering (Full Month Calendar – One Page): Tombow Fudenosuke Brush Pens

 - Gray Accent Color: Gray Mildliner

-I kept these calendars simple so you could see the overall layout without added clutter.
+I kept these bullet journal calendars simple so you could see the overall layout without added clutter.
 Feel free to use these as a template when creating your next bullet journal calendar.
-Decorate it, or keep it simple.
+You can incorporate your monthly theme into these calendars, or keep it simple.
 Whatever floats your boat!
-Remember that your bullet journal is a tool for productivity, don’t over plan to the point that nothing gets done… expect your bullet journal.
+Remember that your bullet journal is a tool for productivity, don’t over plan the spread to the point that nothing gets done… expect your bullet journal.